jackfranklin/half-stack-webpack/slides/presentation.md

 ---

-## Configuring Webpack
+## Configuring webpack

-- Where should Webpack start looking?
+- Where should webpack start looking?
 - Where should it output to?

 ---